ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 * Some alarms or abnormal operations, network performance metrics are reported from the network.
-Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, if the incidents are identified, it will be reported to the incident client.
-The impact of network services will be also analyzed and will update the incident.
+Incident server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, if the network incidents are identified, it will be reported to the incident client.
+The impact of network services will be also analyzed and will update the network incident.

-* Incident client receives the incident raised by incident server, and acknowledge it.
-Client may invoke the "incident diagnose" rpc to diagnose this incident to find the root causes.
+* Incident client receives the network incident raised by incident server, and acknowledge it.
+Client may invoke the "network incident diagnose" rpc to diagnose this network incident to find the root causes.

-* If the root causes have been found, the incident client can resolve this incident by invoking the 'incident resolve' rpc operation, dispatching a ticket or using other functions (routing calculation, configuration, etc.)
+* If the root causes have been found, the incident client can resolve this network incident by invoking the 'network incident resolve' rpc operation, dispatching a ticket or using other functions (routing calculation, configuration, etc.)